ytakefuji/mediapipe_hand/README.md

 <pre>
 $ python fingerpic.py

-One finger draws.
+One finger draws by tip of index-finger.
-Two fingers lift the pen.
+Two fingers move the pen without drawing.
 Four fingers can save a drawn picture as r.png.
 Three fingers can terminate this program.
 </pre>